dicksonleong/Tweetian/README.md

 Tweetian
 ========

-Tweeitan is a feature-rich Twitter app developed using Qt and QML.
+Tweetian is a feature-rich Twitter app for smartphones, developed using Qt and QML.
 The backend of Tweetian is mostly coded in JavaScript (database handling, API calls, parsing JSON) but I hope to move the backend to C++ for better performance & less buggy.
 The UI is coded purely in QML and use a lot of components from Qt Quick Component for Symbian/MeeGo.